 8. Warnings Issued or Charges Laid on the System in Accordance with The Drinking Water Safety Act:

-No warnings were issued or charges laid on the system in accordance with The Drinking Water Safety Act.
+One warning was issued on the system and no charges laid in accordance with The Drinking Water Safety Act.

 9. Major Expenses Incurred: